 Nettles are a favorite spring treat.
 I know, you may not have fond memories of its stinging stems, neither do I, but the nutrients and health benefits it provides are pretty awesome.
 I’m fortunate enough to have a couple of very productive stands on our homestead that yield plenty of nettles for spring eating.
 I did do a little experiment a couple of years ago by digging some up and replanting them in my herb garden.
 Looking at them this year they are doing much better than any previous year.

-So here’s some hints to grow your own
+So here’s a few hints to grow your own